 Minimum Vesting Requirement.
-All awards granted under the 2024 Plan are subject to a minimum vesting requirement of one year and no portion of any award may vest earlier than the first anniversary of the grant date of the award.
-This minimum vesting requirement does not apply to 5% of the total number of shares under the 2024 Plan and does not limit or restrict the Administrator's discretion to accelerate the vesting of any award in circumstances it determines to be appropriate.
+All awards granted under the Amended 2024 Plan are subject to a minimum vesting requirement of one year and no portion of any award may vest earlier than the first anniversary of the grant date of the award.
+This minimum vesting requirement does not apply to 5% of the total number of shares under the Amended 2024 Plan and does not limit or restrict the Administrator's discretion to accelerate the vesting of any award in circumstances it determines to be appropriate.

 Eligibility.
-Persons eligible to receive awards under the 2024 Plan include officers or employees of the Company or any of its subsidiaries, directors of the Company, and certain consultants and advisors to the Company or any of its subsidiaries.
-As of March 15, 2024, approximately 525 officers and employees of the Company and its subsidiaries (including all of the Company's named executive officers), and each of the members of the Board who are not employed by the Company or any of its subsidiaries ("Non-Employee Directors"), were considered eligible under the 2024 Plan.
+Persons eligible to receive awards under the Amended 2024 Plan include officers or employees of our Company or any of its subsidiaries, directors of our Company, and certain consultants and advisors to our Company or any of its subsidiaries.
+As of March 14, 2025, approximately 521 officers and employees of our Company and its subsidiaries (including all of our Company's named executive officers), and each of the members of our Board who are not employed by our Company or any of its subsidiaries ("Non-Employee Directors"), were considered eligible under the Amended 2024 Plan.

 Aggregate Share Limit.
-The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2024 Plan equals the sum of the following (such total number of shares, the "Share Limit"):
+The maximum number of shares of our Company's common stock that may be issued or transferred pursuant to awards under the Amended 2024 Plan equals the sum of the following (such total number of shares, the "Share Limit"):

-- 4,000,000 shares, plus - the number of shares available for additional award grant purposes under the 2016 Plan as of the date of the Annual Meeting and determined immediately prior to the termination of the authority to grant new awards under that plan as of the date of the Annual Meeting, plus - the number of any shares subject to stock options granted under the 2016 Plan or the 2006 Plan and outstanding as of the date of the Annual Meeting which expire, or for any reason are cancelled or terminated, after the date of the Annual Meeting without being exercised (which, for purposes of clarity, will become available for award grants under the 2024 Plan on a one-for-one basis), plus - the number of any shares subject to restricted stock and restricted stock unit awards granted under the 2016 Plan or the 2006 Plan that are outstanding and unvested as of the date of the Annual Meeting which are forfeited, terminated, cancelled, or otherwise reacquired after the date of the Annual Meeting without having become vested (with any such shares taken into account based on the premium share-counting rule discussed below for full-value awards).
+- 4,000,000 shares, plus - the number of shares that were available for additional award grant purposes under the 2016 Plan as of May 16, 2024, the date upon which the authority to grant new awards under such plan terminated, plus - the number of any shares subject to stock options granted under the 2016 Plan or the 2006 Plan and outstanding as of May 16, 2024 that expire, or for any reason are cancelled or terminated, after such date without being exercised (which, for purposes of clarity, will become available for award grants under the Amended 2024 Plan on a one-for-one basis), plus - the number of any shares subject to restricted stock and restricted stock unit awards granted under the 2016 Plan or the 2006 Plan that were outstanding and unvested as of May 16, 2024 that are forfeited, terminated, cancelled, or otherwise reacquired after such date without having become vested (with any such shares taken into account based on the premium share-counting rule discussed below for full-value awards).